 What is naturopathy?

 The cornerstone of naturopathy is about nurturing the body, mind and spirit.
-Over many decades of clinical practice, I’ve never lost sight of these basic beliefs.
-Often the best and longest lasting results occur when you take that extra step to change aspects your life that are making you unwell or unhappy.
+Over almost three decades of clinical practice, I’ve never lost sight of these basic beliefs.
+Often the best and longest lasting results occur when we take that extra step to change aspects our lives that are making us unwell or unhappy.

-To help this process along, or to treat an acute health issues, naturopaths sometimes prescribe supplements or individual herbal formulas.
+To help this process along, or to treat an acute illness, naturopaths sometimes prescribe supplements and individualised herbal formulas.

 As naturopathy is an umbrella term covering many ways of working, the way each naturopath operates is also unique.

-In the following information I focus on my individual approach to working with clients, which has evolved through decades of naturopathic experience.
+Read more about the way that I work, which has evolved through decades of naturopathic experience.

 Why work with me?